ObolNetwork/obol-docs/docs/guides/walkthroughs/walkthrough-guides.md

 # Walkthrough guides

-Walkthough guides for beginner users.
-These guides are specific to hardware and operating system setups, and cannot but used in place of more general documentation.
-However, they contain more detailed step-by-step information which may be useful for beginner users with limited experience with Linux, validators, and other topics which the docs assume as pre-requisites.
+This section contains walkthrough guides for beginner users.
+Some of these guides are specific to particular hardware or operating systems, and may not replace more general documentation.
+These guides contain more detailed step-by-step information which may be useful for beginner users with limited experience with Linux, validators, and other topics which the primary guides assume some prior familiarity of.

-Some of these guides are community-created, and may contain errors.
-These guides should be regarded as seperate from the official documentation, and not a replacement for the quickstart guides, for example.
+Some of these guides are community-created, and may contain issues or omissions.